bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-update.md

 [`crm_multifield[]`](../data-types.md) | Links.
 Service field ||
 ||**UF_...**  | Custom fields.
 For example, `UF_CRM_25534736`.

-Depending on the account settings, contacts may have a set of custom fields of specific types.
+Depending on the portal settings, contacts may have a set of custom fields of specific types.

 A custom field can be added to a contact using the method [crm.contact.userfield.add](./userfield/crm-contact-userfield-add.md) ||
 ||**PARENT_ID_...** | Relationship fields.

-If there are SPAs associated with contacts on the account, there is a field for each such SPA that stores the relationship between this SPA and the contact.
-The field itself stores the identifier of the element of that SPA.
+If there are SPA related to contacts on the portal, for each such SPA there is a field that stores the relationship between this SPA and the contact.
+The field itself stores the identifier of the item of that SPA.

 For example, the field `PARENT_ID_153` — relationship with the SPA `entityTypeId=153`.
-It stores the identifier of the element of this SPA associated with the current contact ||
+It stores the identifier of the item of this SPA related to the current contact ||
 |#

 **Fields for external data sources**